 He is board-certified in Medical Quality.
-He is the author of the book title “Case report: basics and publication.” and senior Co-Editor of the book “Endocrinology of Aging.”
+He is the author of the book titled “Case report: basics and publication.” and senior Co-Editor of the book “Endocrinology of Aging.”
 His research focuses on neuroendocrinology, mainly on pituitary and adrenal tumor and health care disparities in diabetes in Latinx populations.
 He is dedicated to the community and helps as the co-medical director for an underserved clinic in Phoenix, where he created the endo and diabetes clinic.
 He also helped screen asylum patients as part of his volunteer work with the 100 Angels group, and he gives lectures and mentors many underrepresented minorities to become part of medicine.
-Due to all his career, Dr. Correa has been awarded several recognitions, including Presidential Leadership scholar, 100 Hispanic Inspiring Scientist, Medscape Rising Start, N.M.Q.F.
+Due to his career, Dr. Correa has been awarded several recognitions, including Presidential Leadership scholar, 100 Hispanic Inspiring Scientist, Medscape Rising Start, N.M.Q.F.
 40 under 40, Humanitarian award by Arizona Medical Association AACE Endocrinology Rising Star and many other prestigious national awards.

-Dr. Jessica Edwards, DO | she/her/hers
+Jessica Edwards, DO | she/her/hers

-Family Medicine | Austin, TX | NMA Member
+Family Medicine | Austin, TX | National Medical Association (NMA)

 Dr. Jessica Edwards is a second-generation Board-Certified Family Medicine Physician in Austin, Texas.
 Seeing patients of all ages and stages, her practice focuses on prevention and improving access to care via telemedicine.
 She is a 2019-2020 American Association of Colleges of Osteopathic Medicine Health Policy Fellow and now serves as the co-chair of the Governmental Affairs Committee of the Texas Osteopathic Medical Association.
 She received the 2019 Prestigious Top Healthcare Leaders Under 40 Award by the National Medical Association Post Graduate Section and she is the former National President of the Committee of Interns and Residents, America’s largest union of Resident Physicians.
-In addition, she is former Vice-Chair of the Obstetrics Department at Resolute Hospital and has served on the Women’s Services Quality Committee at Christus Santa Rosa Hospital in New Braunfels, Texas.
-Dr. Edwards has been featured in multiple editorials, several podcasts/interviews and launched the Straight Facts No Chaser podcast in 2020.
+In addition, she is the former Vice-Chair of the Obstetrics Department at Resolute Hospital and has served on the Women’s Services Quality Committee at Christus Santa Rosa Hospital in New Braunfels, Texas.
+Dr. Edwards has been featured in multiple editorials, and several podcasts/interviews and launched the Straight Facts No Chaser podcast in 2020.
 In her free time, she likes to cook, travel, mentor pre-med and medical students and spend time with her husband, Domonic and their two children.

-Dr. Tracey L. Henry, MD, MPH, MS | she/her/hers
+Tracey L. Henry, MD, MPH, MS | she/her/hers

-Internal Medicine | Atlanta, GA | ACP Member
+Internal Medicine | Atlanta, GA | American College of Physicians (ACP)

 Dr. Tracey L. Henry is an Associate Professor of Medicine at Emory University School of Medicine and a clinical educator and attending physician in both inpatient and outpatient medicine.
 She is the Assistant Health Director, for the Grady Primary Care Center and Co-Director of the Health Equity Advocacy Policy track for Emory’s GME programs.
 Dr. Henry’s teaching and research interests include: healthcare advocacy and policy; climate and health equity, quality improvement and patient safety; and integrating behavioral mental health care into primary care.

 Dr. Henry earned her MD at Georgetown University and MPH from Johns Hopkins University.
-During residency, she served on American College of Physician (ACP)’s Council of Residents/Fellows and the Louisiana State Medical Society Board of Governors and was awarded the American Medical Association (AMA)’s Paul Ambrose Award for Leadership Among Resident Physicians.
+During residency, she served on the American College of Physician (ACP)’s Council of Residents/Fellows and the Louisiana State Medical Society Board of Governors and was awarded the American Medical Association (AMA)’s Paul Ambrose Award for Leadership Among Resident Physicians.
 Dr. Henry completed a Health Policy Fellowship at Georgetown University where she studied primary care-related health policies, healthcare delivery systems, and alternative payment models.

-Dr. Jessica Isom, MD, MPH
+Jessica Isom MD, MPH

-Psychiatry | Dorchester, MA | NMA Member
+Psychiatry | Dorchester, MA | National Medical Association (NMA)

 Jessica Elizabeth Isom, MD MPH is an early career community psychiatrist, public speaker, medical educator and consultant for diversity, equity, inclusion and antiracism projects.
 Driven by a passion for collaborative leadership, she takes pride in providing the conceptual frameworks and psychological safety necessary to expand the growing edges of her clients and peers.
 Dr. Isom draws on her psychiatric training and humble background to connect across differences in power, education, and perspective to foster a collaborative approach to achieving racial justice and equity in medicine and beyond.
 As a resident in the Yale Department of Psychiatry, she was selected as the Chief Resident of Medical Education and as the Chief Resident of Diversity and Inclusion.
 In the Yale Department of Psychiatry, her professionalism, diversity and inclusion expertise and educational skillset were honored through awards and department-wide recognition.